 - Flexibility: Don’t have to worry about the availability during business hours

-- Good standing with the state by staying compliant with the Law
+- Compliance with the Law: Good standing with the state by staying compliant with the Law

-To save you from the hassle of finding the best registered agent service, Moneyaisle reviewed the top professional registered agent services available online and shortlisted 6 best Registered Agent Services for you.
+However, to save you from the hassle of finding the best registered agent service, Moneyaisle reviewed the top professional registered agent services available online and shortlisted 6 Best Registered Agent Services reviewed, tested and rated for you.

-What Happens if You Don’t Have a Registered Agent?
+What If You Don’t Have a Registered Agent?

 - The state sends compliance instructions to your business.
 Since you did not update the address, you will miss these instructions, and your business may no longer be considered in good standing with the state.
 Moreover, your business may be subjected to penalties and fines.